 Male and FemaleBody Alteration

-Intentional body modification or alteration for the purpose of achieving a visible, physical effect that disfigures, deforms or similarly detracts from a professional image is prohibited.
-Examples include, but are not limited to: visible tattoos, brands, body piercing (other than traditional ear piercing for females), tongue piercing or splitting, tooth filing, earlobe expansion and disfiguring skin implants.
+Intentional body alteration or modification for the purpose of achieving a visible, physical effect that disfigures, deforms or similarly detracts from a professional image is prohibited.
+Examples include, but are not limited to: visible tattoos, brands, body piercing (other than traditional ear piercing for women), tongue piercing or splitting, tooth filing, earlobe expansion and disfiguring skin implants.
 Tattoos must be discreetly and completely covered at all times.
-Jewelry, spacers, retainers or plugs are not permitted in any body piercing while working.Eye Wear
+Jewelry, spacers, retainers, or plugs are not permitted in any body piercing, including non-visible piercings, while working.Eye Wear

 Any questions regarding a medical accommodation or religious exception may be addressed to:Disneyland® Resort (in California): Disneyland Casting at DL.Recruiter01@Disney.com.
 Walt Disney World® Resort (in Florida): Employee Relations Department at email@example.com.